 However, it needs to be realized that it is not easy to involve the public to control service delivery.
 This requires the goodwill of state authorities as regulators and public service providers to provide channels for public participation.
 In addition, state authorities are also required to be more open, thus expanding public opportunities to find out various information related to service policies.

 On the other hand, the confidence of citizens to control service delivery also needs to be improved.
 Without a strong sense of confidence, it is not easy for citizens to provide input to improve various service delivery policies.
 Without sufficient self-confidence, it is difficult for citizens to take initiatives, such as when channels for participation and information disclosure are not provided by state authorities/service providers.
 In this context, it is important to strengthen the capacity of the public to control service delivery for quality.
 One of them is through training.
 The preparation of this module was carried out in order to provide guidance for the learning process.

 The material base for this training module is Law No. 14/2008 on Public Information Disclosure (UU KIP).
 This choice was made due to the fact that

 UU KIP is a strong policy in guaranteeing information disclosure and public participation.
 UU KIP provides a very firm mandate to state authorities (Public Bodies) to open and serve information to citizens.
 UU KIP also provides clear guarantees for citizens to demand information disclosure from Public Bodies.
 By understanding the material substance of UU KIP, citizens are expected to be increasingly able to encourage information disclosure to obtain quality public services.

-This module was compiled as a guide or reference for parties that carry out training for the strengthening of citizens’ capacity to access information from public bodies.
-Citizens will be capable of obtaining the information that they need and in other ways encourage the improvement of the quality of public service delivery, such that their basic right as citizens can be fulfilled.
+This module is prepared as a guide or reference for parties who will organize training to strengthen the capacity of citizens in accessing information from public bodies.
+Citizens are then able to obtain the information they need and on the other hand are able to encourage improvements in the quality of public services so that their basic rights as citizens can be fulfilled.